Wrapped sheaves: Isotopies of sheaves

-In this paper, we will use the term \textit{positive/negative wrapping} to mean a positive/negative isotopy, a family of sheaves induced by such an isotopy, or the corresponding family of singular isotropics of those sheaves by taking $\msif(\bigcdot)$.
-Since these two notions are dual to each other, we will mainly work with positive isotopies and simply refer them as \textit{wrappings} when the context is clear. \end{myrmk}
+\begin{remark} The term wrapping comes from the example on $S^* (\RR/\ZZ) \cong \RR \times \{\pm \infty\}$ with the isotopy given by $\phi_t(x,\infty) = (x + t,\infty)$ and $\phi_t(x,-\infty) = (x - t, -\infty)$.
+In this paper, we will use the term \textit{positive/negative wrapping} to mean either a positive/negative isotopy, a family of sheaves induced by such an isotopy, or the corresponding family of singular isotropics of those sheaves by taking $\msif(-)$.
+Since these two notions are dual to each other, we will mainly work with positive isotopies and simply refer them as \textit{wrappings} when the context is clear. \end{remark}